Pranamswa/awesome-piracy/readme.md

 - [UDS](https://github.com/stewartmcgown/uds) Unlimited Drive Storage.
 Store files in Google Docs without counting against your quota.
 - [Comparison of file hosting services](https://en.wikipedia.org/wiki/Comparison_of_file_hosting_services) This is a comparison of file hosting services that are currently active.
 - [Cloud storage table](https://nafanz.github.io/cloudstorage.html) Regularly updated table of information about top cloud storage providers.
-- [Upload.systems](https://upload.systems] The superior image hosting, with support for Windows, macOS and Linux via a variety of applications.
+- [Upload.systems](https://upload.systems) The superior image hosting, with support for Windows, macOS and Linux via a variety of applications.
 - [Horizon.pics](https://horizon.pics) A fast, reliable and highly customizable invite only file host.
 - [Catbox.moe](https://catbox.moe) A file uploader for cats

 ### File Sharing
--[Pomfcrawl](https://pomfcrawl.pythonanywhere.com/) A lot of pomf clones that have all their own privacy policies.
+- [Pomfcrawl](https://pomfcrawl.pythonanywhere.com/) A lot of pomf clones that have all their own privacy policies.
 A LOT OF LINKS DO NOT WORK.
--[Sxcu.net](https://sxcu.net) Custom domains for image sharing with sharex support in mind -[Gofile.io](https://gofile.io) File sharing and storage platform, unlimited and free -[List of sharex compatable uploaders](https://github.com/ShareX/CustomUploaders) Take out .sxcu to access the site.
+- [Sxcu.net](https://sxcu.net) Custom domains for image sharing with sharex support in mind
+- [Gofile.io](https://gofile.io) File sharing and storage platform, unlimited and free
+- [List of sharex compatable uploaders](https://github.com/ShareX/CustomUploaders) Take out .sxcu to access the site.
 Some domains don't work or are invite-only.
+-

 ## File Renaming and Tagging
 - [FileBot](https://www.filebot.net/) :star2: the ultimate tool for organizing and renaming your Movies, TV Shows and Anime as well as fetching subtitles and artwork.
 It's smart and just works.